pete662f/P1-code-103/README.md

-# Swer data prossing from sensor
+# Sewer data processing from sensor
 This is a simple project to process data from a sensor.
 The sensor is a simple device that sends data to a file.
 The data is in the following format:
 ```
 time volume